You’ve seen them advertised on the boxes of some of your favorite foods, but what are “natural flavors,” and are they good for you?

 The answer to this question is not as straightforward as you would think.
 According to the Code of Federal Regulations (CFR), the phrase “natural flavor” refers to “the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating, or enzymolysis.”

-The tricky thing is that there is no clear definition of what, exactly, the phrase “natural flavor” means or what type of extraction process will result in natural flavoring.
+The tricky thing is that there is no clear definition of what, exactly, the phrase “natural flavor” means.
+It also does not make clear what type of extraction process will result in natural flavoring.
 This can make food labels seem misleading.
-In fact, the Food and Drug Administration (FDA) has never formally defined natural foods, which leaves its meaning open to interpretation for food manufacturers and consumers.
+In fact, the Food and Drug Administration (FDA) has never formally defined natural foods.
+This leaves its meaning open to interpretation for food manufacturers and consumers.

-Kimberlain advises consumers to decide which ingredients and treatment processes are most important to them, then read labels and look up brands to determine how those brands define the word “natural.”
+Kimberlain advises consumers to decide which ingredients and treatment processes are most important to them.
+We should be reading labels and looking up brands to determine how those brands define the word “natural.”

 In other words, natural flavors are created from substances extracted from food sources using chemical processes.
 The food sources can include:

 The terms “natural” and “processed” seem like opposites.
-But even though they come from plant and animal sources, natural flavors are processed in laboratories.
+But even though they come from plant and animal sources, natural flavors creation exists in laboratories.
 While people commonly associate natural flavors with natural foods, like fresh fruits and vegetables, the way we get natural flavors is more similar to the chemical processes used to create synthetic flavors and additives.

-That’s because natural flavors are created in labs by specialists called flavorists.
+That’s because natural flavors are made in labs by specialists called flavorists.
 These food chemists carefully extract flavors from natural sources.
-They use different edible ingredients and natural chemicals to create natural flavors.
-Food manufacturers do not need to disclose the chemical processes they use to create natural flavors, so it’s impossible to know precisely what makes up the natural flavors in your favorite ice cream or club soda drink.
+They use different ingredients and chemicals to create natural flavors.
+Food manufacturers do not need to disclose the chemical processes they use to create natural flavors.
+This makes it impossible to know precisely what makes up the natural flavors in your favorite ice cream or club soda drink.

 Some processes of natural flavor extraction can be perfectly harmless.
-The problem is that there isn’t a standardized method for natural flavor extraction, which can lead to problems for some people.
-Individuals with severe food allergies, for example, may have allergic reactions to natural flavors because of the processes used to extract them.
+The problem is that there isn’t a standardized method for natural flavor extraction.
+Since these methods are kept secret, it’s impossible to know how someone’s body will react.
+For example, individuals with severe food allergies may have allergic reactions to natural flavors because of the processes used in extraction.

 A trade group called the Flavor and Extract Manufacturers Association (FEMA) is responsible for overseeing the safety of natural flavor and additive flavors.
 However, it has come under scrutiny because of its opaque practices that are not readily transparent.

-Why do brands use natural flavors in their products?
+Why do brands use them in their products?

 If complex chemical processes are necessary to create natural flavors, why do brands bother?